Harbourfront, Toronto: Notable buildings and facilities

 Harbourfront is the site of the Jack Layton Ferry Terminal which provides transportation services to the Toronto Islands from the foot of Bay Street.

 Captain John's Harbour Boat Restaurant was also a ship moored at the Yonge Street slip and removed in 2015.
 Toronto Maritime Museum was relocated from Exhibition Place in 1997, but closed in 2003.

 Harbourfront Centre, housing galleries and performance spaces is located at the foot of Lower Simcoe Street.
 Harbourfront houses four craft studios; ceramics, glass, metal and textiles.
 All studios began in 1974 and still operate, providing new craft artists with subsidized work spaces at the beginning of their careers.
 Harbourfront hosts an extensive program of arts and cultural events throughout each summer, including craft and artisan fairs, theatre and dance performances and musical concerts.
 A series of free concerts is staged at Harbourfront's outdoor concert stage every weekend throughout the summer and in winter there is a free open-air ice rink.

 Queen's Quay Terminal, next to Harbourfront Centre, is a former warehouse converted into a mixed-use building including a shopping centre designed for high-end retailers, commercial office space, and a residential condominium development.
 Today, the mall houses some stores and restaurants, predominantly catering to tourists.

 The Canada Malting Silos along the waterfront at the western edge of Harbourfront, are one of the last vestiges of the industrial past of the neighbourhood.
 The buildings were long ago abandoned by the company that built them, but a proposal for demolition was cancelled when the estimated cost for demolition rose into the millions of dollars.
 The site is also now considered a heritage site, and any development must conserve some aspect of the industrial past.
 Two proposals have been made, a Canadian music museum and a Toronto history museum have both been proposed for the site.
 Both proposals keep the silos, but demolish other buildings on the site.
 The silos are one two remaining silos in the area (see Victory Soya Mills Silos) and reminder of the past uses of the area.

-To the south of the Silos, Toronto Ireland Park was inaugurated in 2004.
-The site has memorials to an 1878 exodus of Irish persons to Toronto.
+To the south of the silos, Toronto's Ireland Park was inaugurated in 2004.
+The site commemorates the men and women who were forced to flee Ireland during the Great Famine.

-To the east of Harbourfront, at the foot of Jarvis Street is the Redpath Sugar Refinery, which is both an active sugar refinery and a sugar production museum.
+To the east of Harbourfront, at the foot of Jarvis Street, is the Redpath Sugar Refinery, which is both an active sugar refinery and a sugar production museum.

 Parks and open spaces

 Although Toronto has often been criticized for not having a dynamic and beautiful waterfront park, Harbourfront has a network of parks, open spaces and trails that allow residents and visitors to access the public realm.
-Parks and public spaces like HTO Park, the Martin Goodman Trail, the Yo-Yo Ma Music Garden, and the Waterfront WaveDecks at the foot of Spadina Avenue, Rees Street and Lower Simcoe combine to beautify the harbourfront and bring people to the water's edge.
+Parks and public spaces like HTO Park, the Martin Goodman Trail, the Yo-Yo Ma Music Garden, and the Toronto Waterfront WaveDecks at the foot of Spadina Avenue, Rees Street and Lower Simcoe combine to beautify the area and bring people to the water's edge.